GfSE/SAF-Specification/stereotypes.md

 ![icon](icons/SAF_DomainKind.svg)

 ### Documentation
-<html>Implementation of SAF Concept <A HREF='https://github.com/GfSE/SAF-Specification/blob/main/developing-saf/concept/concepts.md#System Domain Kind'>System Domain Kind</A><BR>System Domain Kind: Specification for any kind of conceptual item (energy, material, information, etc.) to be exchanged on Functional or Logical Level.
+<html>Implementation of SAF Concept <A HREF='https://github.com/GfSE/SAF-Specification/blob/main/developing-saf/concept/concepts.md#System-Domain-Kind'>System Domain Kind</A><BR>System Domain Kind: Specification for any kind of conceptual item (energy, material, information, etc.) to be exchanged on Functional or Logical Level.
 The System Domain Kind is agnostic to any realization on Physical Level.<BR></html>

 ## SAF_DomainKindComposition